 What Licenses Should I look for When Choosing a Financial Advisor?

-Aside from the above-mentioned SEC license, you should also look for a CFP when choosing a financial advisor.
+Aside from the above-mentioned SEC license, you should also look for a CFP or CFA when choosing a financial advisor.

 Online Financial Planning vs. In-Person Financial Planning